econ-ark/DynX/README.md

 # Dyn-X: Functional Recursion Using Graphs

-⚠️ **Experimental Development Build** – APIs and documentation may change without notice.⚠️
+⚠️ **Experimental Development Build** – APIs and documentation are incomplete may change without notice.⚠️

 Dyn-X is a directed-acyclic-graph (DAG) framework for solving recursive dynamic models.
 It combines functional recursion with a practical